MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Add a Binary Schema Field

-Follow the <a href="https://developer.stackmob.com/module/s3#AddaBinaryField" target="_blank">Adding a Binary Field To Schemas</a> tutorial to get the S3 module and a Binary field in your schema set up.
+Follow the <a href="https://developer.stackmob.com/tutorials/dashboard/Adding-a-Binary-Field-to-Schemas" target="_blank">Adding a Binary Field To Schemas</a> tutorial to get the S3 module and a Binary field in your schema set up.

 ### Saving Binary Data

-To save Binary data to StackMob, first create an attribute in your entity of type `String`.
-This attribute should map to a field on StackMob of type `Binary`.

-Next, you will use the `SMBinaryDataConversion` class to convert instances of `NSData` into strings ready to be saved to StackMob.
+You will use the `SMBinaryDataConversion` class to convert instances of `NSData` into strings ready to be saved to StackMob.

 `SMBinaryDataConversion` offers a class method `stringForBinaryData:name:contentType:` to decode binary data into a string.
 This is then used to send to StackMob as the value for a field with type `Binary`.
 The contents of the string will be parsed and the content will be stored on S3.
 StackMob will then store the URL as the value.
-A call to `refreshObject:mergeChanges:` on the managed object context will update the in-memory value to the URL in the persistent store.

 Here's an example of converting a picture stored in the app's bundle: